 The desk is in the same spot but facing the side of the house instead of the front.
-I took apart the old shelving unit and rebuilt it to fit the desk.
-The cubby on the right was made to the fit my IC-7300, speakers, ID-5100, and microphones, but it would be pretty trivial to shift the vertical piece somewhere else if needed.
+I took apart the old shelving unit and rebuilt it so part of it would sit on top of the desk, and part of it would be on the floor under the desk.
+The cubby on the right was made to the fit my IC-7300, ID-5100, speakers, and microphones.
+However it would be pretty trivial to shift the vertical piece somewhere else if needed.
 I also didn't make it too high so that the monitor would be comfortable to use.

-Last update: 2020/09/13 13:00
+Last update: 2020/09/13 13:02